sriyogesh94/dcos-docs/1.9/usage/pods/examples.md

 | `healthCheck.cache`                  | boolean | Cache fetched artifact.                                                                                                 |
 | `healthCheck.destPath`               | strings | Destination path of artifact.                                                                                           |

-# Further examples
-Below are several other pod definition examples.

 # A pod with multiple containers

 The following pod definition specifies a pod with 3 containers. <!-- Validated by Joel 1/3/17 -->